spaceofmiah/dcd-django-project/README.md

 ```

 With the above commands, if everything goes fine, you should now have a django project within your `./src` folder.

+6) Clean up secrets within project to utilize environment variable.

+Secret configuration values shouldn't be exposed within projects.
+To clean our django project secret key, environment variables are fed from `docker-compose.yml` from `project` service into django project.
+This is possible as the `project` service will be used to run a container (which would act as a host someworth like our local/host machine) that contains similar copy of our project.

+Becuase our docker-compose.yml will be pushed to git, the current approach is not also adviced for projection builds as the secret configuration values are also exposed.
+You could read more on [how to configure environment variables ](https://docs.docker.com/compose/environment-variables/)